Cody Kessler: Philadelphia Eagles

 On May 12, 2019, the Philadelphia Eagles signed Kessler three days after being released by the Jaguars.
 Kessler was expected to compete with Nate Sudfeld and rookie Clayton Thorson for the backup job to Carson Wentz.
 On August 15, 2019, during a preseason game against the Jacksonville Jaguars, Kessler had to leave the game after taking a hit from defensive end Datone Jones.
 He was later diagnosed with a concussion and did not return for the rest of the game.
 He was waived during final roster cuts on August 30, 2019.

 New England Patriots

 On September 25, 2019, Kessler signed with the New England Patriots.
 On October 15, 2019, the Patriots released Kessler, but re-signed him on October 28.
 On April 1, 2020, the Patriots again released Kessler.

-On August 26, 2020, the Houston Texans hosted Kessler for a workout.